DataONEorg/d1_python/d1_client_cli/doc/source/examples.rst

 Examples
 ========

-.. note:: Instead of retyping commands, use the the UP arrow to find previous commands and hit Enter to run them again.
-Instead of typing a modified command, use the UP arrow to find a similar command, use text editing to modify that command and then hit Enter.
+.. note:: Instead of retyping commands, use the the Up arrow key to find previous commands and hit Enter to run them again.
+Instead of typing a modified command, use the Uu arrow to find a similar command, use text editing to modify that command and then hit Enter.

 Viewing and manipulating the :ref:`session parameters <session_parameters>`